jldailey/BlingJS/README.md

 BlingJS is meant to be as useful as jQuery, but more consistent.

-In particular, it is more consistent about doing set-based operations:
+In particular, it is more consistent about doing set-based operations.

 * All operations return sets wherever possible.
 * As much as possible is a plugin, even core operations.